DawitLam/cohens-d-scipy/VALIDATION_SUMMARY.md

 The Cohen's d implementation has undergone **intensive validation** with over **60 individual test cases** covering:

-- ✅ Mathematical correctness and literature validation
+- [PASS] Mathematical correctness and literature validation
-- ✅ Comprehensive edge case handling
+- [PASS] Comprehensive edge case handling
-- ✅ Performance and scalability testing
+- [PASS] Performance and scalability testing
-- ✅ Multidimensional array operations
+- [PASS] Multidimensional array operations
-- ✅ All parameter combinations and features
+- [PASS] All parameter combinations and features
-- ✅ Robust error handling and input validation
+- [PASS] Robust error handling and input validation

 **The implementation is scientifically sound, computationally efficient, and ready for inclusion in SciPy.**

 ---

 *Last updated: December 2024*
 *Validation performed on: Windows 11, Python 3.13.5, NumPy 2.2.0*